 - This article contains affiliate links.
 For every purchase made through one of these links, I receive a small commission, at no extra cost to you.
 Thank you! -

-Visiting Vienna in December is one of the best decisions one can make.
+Visiting Vienna in winter is one of the best decisions one can make.
 Not only is this the time when the city is at its most beautiful state, but it also offers so many things to do that you might even get a bit overwhelmed.

 Well, put all your worries aside, because I have created this guide specifically about things to do in Vienna in December.
 The weather may be a bit cold, but these activities will surely make your heart and soul warm and full of Christmas spirit.
 So, let’s dive into it.